 Porcelain Door Pushes are somewhat smaller versions of signs that were used to aid people in opening or closing doors.
-These little signs would have a business to promote while at the same time have upon its face the words Open, Close, Come In, Push, or one of many other greetings.
-Some vintage door pushes came in the form of bars, some came with actual handles, and many were just plain circles placed on the door that showed where to push the door open.
-Although most of these door pushes are about as big as a person’s hand, they are quite expensive and thus very collectible.
+These vintage door pushes would have a business to promote, while at the same time have upon its face the words Open, Close, Come In, Push, or one of many other greetings.
+Some vintage screen door pushes came in the form of bars, some came with actual handles, and many were just plain circles placed on the door that showed where to push the door open.
+Although most of these screen door pushes are about as big as a person’s hand, they are quite expensive and thus very collectible.

 Vintage Door Pushes

 Door pushes, also known as door pulls or door handles, are an essential element of any door.
 These simple yet functional devices are used to open and close doors, and are found in virtually every building.
 Door pushes come in a variety of shapes, sizes, and materials, and can be found in both residential and commercial buildings.